acilim/StackExchangePredicativeModel/readme.md

 |82 | 18 |  a (closed) |
 |17 | 83 |  b (not_closed) |

-As one can notice, the Logistic Regression classifier had the best results on training data, with 100% correctly classified instances.
+Logistic Regression classifier had the best results on training data, with 100% correctly classified instances.
 On the test dataset, Support Vector Machines was the best with 86.5 % corectly classified instances.

 6. Technical realisation
 =============================